-Daniel Goleman, PhD author of five New York Times bestsellers, is best-known for his paradigm-shifting book Emotional Intelligence, a global bestseller and has a long-standing interest in meditation dating back to his two years in India as a graduate student at Harvard.
-He has worked in the decades since then translating scientific findings from the language of academia into an inviting style that renders science accessible to the largest audience.
-His books have been translated into more than 40 languages, and his name has become familiar to millions around the world.
+Daniel Goleman, PhD, author of five New York Times bestsellers, is best known for his paradigm-shifting book Emotional Intelligence, a global bestseller, and has a long-standing interest in meditation dating back to his two years in India as a graduate student at Harvard.
+His books have been translated into more than forty languages.

 Richard J. Davidson received his PhD from Harvard in psychology, and has been at Wisconsin since 1984, where he directs the Waisman Brain Imaging Lab, the Laboratory for Affective Neuroscience and the Center for Investigating Healthy Minds.
-His research group numbers more than 100 experts as well as scholars of meditative traditions, and focus on meditation-based strategies to cultivate well-being.
-Richie (as everyone calls him), has published more than 320 articles, as well as numerous chapters and reviews, and edited fourteen books, and his research has received many awards.
-He has been chosen as one of Time's "100 most influential people in the world".
+He has been chosen as one of Time's '100 most influential people in the world'.